shehreendheda/katacoda-scenarios/tagging/taggingk8s/step2.md

 These are just a few examples of how you can use tags to filter and group containers to learn valuable information about the infrastructure.

- When you assign tags, remember to consider the scope, functions, and ownership of your deployments.
-With strategic tagging, you can use the tags to filter and group your containers (and hosts) based on your business use cases.
+ When you assign tags, remember to consider the scopes, functions, and ownerships of the different parts of your deployments.
+With strategic tagging, you can use the tags to filter and group your containers (and hosts) based on your use cases and end users.